 Finally, let's finish up with some more general tips and tricks on winning Apex Legends matches as Lifeline.

 - Ultimate Accelerants belong to you.
-If there is a Lifeline on your team, then all Ultimate Accelerants should go to her.
-Her ult is the most powerful for your squad as a whole, and also the most lengthy to charge.
+If there is a Lifeline on your team, then all Ultimate Accelerants should probably go to her.
+Her ult is likely to be the most powerful for your squad as a whole, and also the most lengthy to charge.

 - Look for every opportunity to make use of your abilities.
 While you can play independently as Lifeline, you are the primary healer of your group and you must check on your teammates during fights to see if anyone needs your assistance.